Class One: Review of the current portfolio

 Four review / planning classes, lots of interaction between students, and a focus on building a shot list.

-Five weeks to shoot.
+Four weeks to shoot.

 I will be asking for a URL for either a specific part of your portfolio or a Dropbox of images to review as soon as you enroll.